Lee Metcalf: Permanent Acting President pro tempore of the Senate

 In June 1963, because of the illness of President pro tempore Carl Hayden (D-AZ), Senator Metcalf was designated Permanent Acting President pro tempore of the United States Senate to carry out Hayden's duties at this time.
 No term was imposed on this designation, so Metcalf retained it until he died in office in 1978.
 He was the only person to hold this title.

 Permanent Acting President pro tem should not be confused with the office of Deputy President pro tempore.

 Death and legacy

 At age 66, Metcalf died of a heart attack in his sleep at his home in Helena on January 12, 1978, and was cremated; his ashes were scattered in one of his favorite areas in the wilderness of Montana.
-His death was overshadowed by the death the next day of his colleague from Minnesota, former Vice President Hubert H. Humphrey.
+His death was overshadowed by the death of his colleague from Minnesota, former Vice President Hubert H. Humphrey the next day.

 In 1978, Montana's Ravalli National Wildlife Refuge was renamed the Lee Metcalf National Wildlife Refuge.
 In 1983, by act of Congress, the Lee Metcalf Wilderness area was created in southwestern Montana in his honor.

 Metcalf was ranked fifteenth on a list of the 100 Most Influential Montanans of the Century in the newspaper The Missoulian.